 The mission of the English Department is to develop in our students the abilities to think critically, contextually, and creatively about a broad range of literature and to express these ideas in clear and powerful analytic prose.
-The Creative Writing major's mission is to develop in its students the ability to apply their acquired literary knowledge to the practice of the art and craft of writing in the literary genres.
-We are preparing our graduates for fields of endeavor for which critical thinking, creativity, and effective writing will be essential skills throughout their lifetimes.
-An informed appreciation of aesthetic design in the creative use of language forms the basis of literary study.
-That study emphasizes the rich heritage and diversity of American, British, and selected Anglophone literatures and cultures.
-Department faculty teach a disciplined approach to reading this literature and writing about it from a wide range of critical and theoretical perspectives.
+The Creative Writing major's mission is to develop in students the ability to apply their acquired literary knowledge to the practice of the art and craft of writing in the literary genres.